sparks-baird/mat_discover/README.md

 ### Computing Distance Matrices

-The computed distance matrix is accessible through the `dm` attribute and can be saved and loaded as a python binary pickle object.
+The computed distance matrix is accessible through the `dm` attribute and can be saved and loaded as a csv file.

 ```python
 from ElM2D import ElM2D